-Dangerous insects and plants
+Dangerous animals and plants

 When walking in nature outside of Finland, you can encounter insects and plants that are not found here in Finland.
 Some of these can be dangerous for pets.
 Below is a brief presentation of plants and insects commonly found in Europe, which pet owners should be aware of.